ycarowr/UnityDesignPatterns/Assets/Behavioral/Observer/Readme.md

 ```

 An alternative implementation that is more generic and universal.
-It has a [Publisher](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavioral/Observer/Structure/Observer.cs) class to keep track of subjects, listeners and has holds the _Notify()_ method which is dispatched from other client classes.
+It has a [Publisher](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavioral/Observer/Structure/Observer.cs) class to keep track of subjects, listeners and the _Notify()_ method to dispatch the events.

 ```
         public void AddListener(IListener listener)